ruby/ruby/README.md

 # What is Ruby?

-Ruby is an interpreted object-oriented programming language often used for web development.It is a fantastic language.
+Ruby is an interpreted object-oriented programming language often used for web development.It is a fantastic language.it is very nice.
 It also offers many scripting features to process plain text and serialized files, or manage system tasks.
 It is simple, straightforward, and extensible.